aadi1011/AI-ML-Roadmap-from-scratch/CONTRIBUTING.md

 # Contributing to AI-ML-Roadmap-from-scratch 🤝🏽

-We're thrilled you're interested in contributing to this repository and helping others embark on their exciting journeys into AI and Machine Learning!
+I'm thrilled you're interested in contributing to this repository and helping others embark on their exciting journeys into AI and Machine Learning!
 This guide outlines how you can effectively contribute valuable resources and enhance the overall learning experience.

 ## How to Contribute